JBas/hello-world/README.md

 # hello-world
 repository tutorial

-I'm a student at CMU wanting to learn more Python, Java, C, and machine learning.
+I'm an Electrical and Computer Engineering sophomore at CMU wanting to learn more about operating systems and computer architecture.